twitter-archive/flockdb/doc/blog.md

 may be a tweet ID.
 Each edge is also marked with a 32-bit position, used for sorting.
 (Twitter puts a timestamp here for the "following" graph, so that your follower list is displayed latest-first.)

-It isn't meant to be a "graph database" in the sense that it optimizes for graph-walking queries, only in the sense that it stores graph data.
-It instead optimizes for very large data sets, fast reads and writes, and page-able set arithmetic queries.
+It isn't meant to be a graph database of the type that optimizes for graph-walking queries.
+Instead, it optimizes for very large adjacency lists, fast reads and writes, and page-able set arithmetic queries.
 We currently store over 13 billion edges and sustain peak traffic of 20k writes/second and 100k reads/second.

 The app servers (affectionately called "flapps") are written in scala, are stateless, and are horizontally scalable.
 We can add more as query load increases, independent of the databases.
 They